 The pasture-raised flock at White Fox is a mix of different breeds, with Americana, Anacona, Buff Orpington, Wyandotte, Austrolorp, Campine, and Rhode Island Red hens, providing a regular supply of white, brown and even blue-shelled eggs.
 The chickens enjoy pasturing among the 400 or so certified organic blueberry bushes, with shade from the summer sun and access to a diverse natural diet of insects and seeds.
 In return, the blueberries benefit from the manure that the chickens deposit, as well as the natural control of insect pests that the birds provide.
 “It’s a commensal relationship,” says Nancy.

-Margo and Jerry White raise Animal Welfare Approved laying hens at Margo’s Garden in Buffalo, WV.
-The farm has also been approved to supply Animal Welfare Approved cattle breeding and feeder stock.
+Margo and Jerry White raise Certified AWA laying hens at Margo’s Garden in Buffalo, WV.
+The farm has also been approved to supply Certified AWA cattle breeding and feeder stock.
 The Whites raise Angus cross-bred cattle and traditional breeds of chickens on pasture, feeding home-grown hay during the winter months.
 Margo and Jerry also grow a wide range of vegetables, using a high tunnel (or hoop house) to enable them to produce early and late season crops.

-Glendale Shepherd is a family owned and operated dairy farm on Whidbey Island, committed to sustainable agriculture practices and the production of fine sheep milk cheeses.
-Located on the lovely eastern coastline of Whidbey Island, the farm has been in the Swanson family for three generations.
-With forest, pasture, ponds, and meadows, the farm provides a diversity of high quality habitat for both livestock and wildlife.
+Glendale Shepherd is a family owned and operated dairy farm on Whidbey Island, committed to sustainable agriculture practices and the production of fine sheep’s milk cheeses.
+Located on the lovely eastern coastline of Whidbey Island, the farm–now operated by Lynn and Stan Swanson–has been in the Swanson family for three generations.
+With forest, pasture, ponds, and meadows, the farm provides a diversity of high-quality habitat for both livestock and wildlife.
 The Swanson family’s goals are to produce the highest quality sheep milk cheeses possible and to nurture the land, their family, and their livestock through the use of creative, sustainable farming methods.